-Site Area Please state the site area: 781.00 Please state the measurement type used: Hectares (ha) Square Metres (sq.m) Existing Use Please describe the current or most recent use: (Max 500 characters) The land was originally open space delivered H1:Residential Areas as part of the application for housing at Craigden.
-It is identified in the LDP as Access and Parking Are you proposing a new altered vehicle access s to or from a public road?
-Yes No ngs the position of any existing.
-Altered or new accessisting footpaths and note if there will be any impact or Are you proposing any change to public paths, public rights of way or affecting any public right of acc cess?
-X Yes No If Yes please show on your drawings the positic arrangements for continuing or alternative publi on of any affected areas highlighting the changes you c access. propose to make, including How many vehicle parking spaces (garaging an Site? d open parking) currently exist on the application 0 How many vehicle parking spaces (garaging an Total of existing and any new spaces or a reduc d open parking) do you propose on the site (i.e. the ced number of spaces)?
+Site Area Please state the site area: 781.00 Please state the measurement type used: ☐ Hectares (ha) ☒ Square Metres (sq.m) Existing Use Please describe the current or most recent use: (Max 500 characters) The land was originally open space delivered as H1:Residential Areas s part of the application for housing at Craigden.
+It is identified in the LDP as Access and Parking Are you proposing a new altered vehicle access to o or from a public road? ☐ Yes ☒ No s the position of any existing.
+Altered or new access pating footpaths and note if there will be any impact on t Are you proposing any change to public paths, pu ablic rights of way or affecting any public right of access ss?
+X Yes No If Yes please show on your drawings the position arrangements for continuing or alternative public a of any affected areas highlighting the changes you praccess. ropose to make, including How many vehicle parking spaces (garaging and Site? open parking) currently exist on the application 0 How many vehicle parking spaces (garaging and open parking) do you propose on the site (i.e. the Total of existing and any new spaces or a reduced number of spaces)?
 0 Please show on your drawings the position of existing and proposed parking spaces and identify if these are for the use of particular types of vehicles (e.g. parking for disabled people, coaches, HGV vehicles, cycles spaces).
-Water Supply and Draina ge Arrangements Will your proposal require new or altered water supply or drainage arrangements? ☐ Yes ☒ No Do your proposals make provision for sustainab (e.g. SUDS arrangements) ole drainage of surface water?? ☐ Yes ☒ No Note:- Please include details of SUDS arrangements of Selecting 'No' to the above question means that on your plans t you could be in breach of Environmental legislation.
-Colouing 140 to the above question means that t you sould be in breach of Environmental legislation.
-Are you proposing to connect to the public water r supply network?
-Yes No, using a private water supply No, using a private water supply No connection required · on plans the supply and all works needed to provide e it (on or off site).
+Water Supply and Drainag e Arrangements Will your proposal require new or altered water su upply or drainage arrangements? ☐ Yes ☒ No Do your proposals make provision for sustainable (e.g. SUDS arrangements) drainage of surface water?? ☐ Yes ☒ No Note:- Please include details of SUDS arrangements on Selecting 'No' to the above question means that y ou could be in breach of Environmental legislation.
+Are you proposing to connect to the public water supply network?
+Yes No, using a private water supply No connection required ' on plans the supply and all works needed to provide it (on or off site).